AdemDenizPiskin/The-Restaurant-Problem/README.md

 The arrival times of the customers are poisson distrubted.
 This is often an idealized assumption made to model arrival of indepent events such as the arrival of busses.

 ## Restaurant Selection
 The model for the selection of the customer group is a simple model.
-Every restaurant has a point system I call desirability, each restaurant has a base desirability $k_i$, $i$ subscripts represents the $i$th restaurant, these can also encode the initial desirability.
+Every restaurant has a point system I call desirability, each restaurant has a base desirability $k_i$, $i$ subscripts represents the $i$'th restaurant, these can also encode the initial desirability.
 An interesting case is when $k_i=k_0$ for all $i$, meaning that all restaurants are equal.
 The desirability of restaurant increases with customers in a linear fashion as given in the equation below.
-Here $c_i$ is the number of customers, $\mu_i$ is the proportianlity constant representing how the popularity effects the restuarant (this is mostly taken constant $\mu_i=\mu$) and $d_i$ is the desirability of the $i$th restaurnt.
+Here $c_i$ is the number of customers, $\mu_i$ is the proportianlity constant representing how the popularity effects the restuarant (this is mostly taken constant $\mu_i=\mu$) and $d_i$ is the desirability of the $i$'th restaurant.

 $d_i (t) = k_i+\mu_i \cdot c_i (t)$